JnanaranjanMajhi/JnanaranjanMajhi/README.md

 - **To-Do List Application** 📱: Developing a feature-rich Android application with a focus on usability and functionality.
 [Repository](https://github.com/JnanaranjanMajhi/To_Do_List)
 - **Anomaly Detection in Cybersecurity** 🔐: Implementing machine learning algorithms to detect security threats.
 [Repository](https://github.com/JnanaranjanMajhi/Anomaly-Detection-In-Cyber-Security-)
+- **C Music Playback Program** 🎶: Built a dynamic program in C using multi-threading for random music playback with an engaging user experience.
+[Repository](https://github.com/JnanaranjanMajhi/Music-Playback)
 ---

 ## 🧑‍💻 Skills & Technologies